University Recreation Jobs

 DESCRIPTION

 The Climbing Wall Supervisor is responsible for supervising the CW Climbing Wall.
-That includes greeting customers, monitoring for safety, and enforcing policy.
+This includes greeting customers, monitoring for safety, and enforcing policy.
 This position requires a willingness to learn about climbing.
 Engaging in staff training is critical, as well as pursuing broader knowledge about the sport.
-Climbing Wall Supervisors are ket maintaining a safe, inclusive environment for all climbers.
+Climbing Wall Supervisors are responsible for maintaining a safe, inclusive environment for all climbers.

 Duties: